 For additional information see the catalog entries for the following programs:

-The B.S. in Health Information Management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).
+The B.S. in Health Sciences-Health Information Management is accredited by the Commission on Accreditation for Health Informatics and Information Management Education (CAHIIM).

 Eligibility requirements include:

-Students must have a minimum cumulative GPA of 3.00
+- Students must have a minimum cumulative GPA of 3.00

-Students must be in good academic and disciplinary standing with Saint Louis University and the Doisy College of Health Sciences.
+- Students must be in good academic and disciplinary standing with Saint Louis University and the Doisy College of Health Sciences.

-Students will substitute designated graduate HDS courses for undergraduate HIM courses in the seventh and eighth semesters.
+- Students will substitute designated graduate HDS courses for undergraduate HIM courses in the seventh and eighth semesters.